Robert Seymour (loyalist): Ulster Volunteer Force

-Robert Seymour was born around 1955 in Belfast.
-He was raised in a Protestant family in staunchly Ulster loyalist east Belfast.
-On an unknown date he joined the illegal paramilitary organisation, the Ulster Volunteer Force (UVF).
-He rose in the ranks of its Belfast Brigade, acquiring a reputation as a hitman, and eventually he became the UVF East Belfast commander.
+Robert Seymour was born around 1955.
+He was raised in a Protestant family in staunchly Ulster loyalist East Belfast.
+On an unknown date he joined the illegal UVF.
+He rose in the ranks of its Belfast Brigade, acquiring a reputation as a hitman, and eventually he became the East Belfast commander.
 The Los Angeles Times alleged that he was number three in the hierarchy of the UVF command.
 Never having married, Seymour was described by journalists Jim Cusack and Henry McDonald as having been a "quiet single man".
 He was known by the nicknames of "Squeak" and "Bobby Blood".

-Late at night on 23 February 1981 he cycled across Belfast to the home of leading Provisional IRA member James "Skipper" Burns in Rodney Parade, Donegall Road, close to the Falls Road.
+Late at night on 23 February 1981, he cycled across Belfast to the home of leading Provisional IRA member James "Skipper" Burns in Rodney Parade, Donegall Road, close to the Falls Road.
 After breaking into the house whilst Burns and his girlfriend were out, he waited downstairs until the couple returned and went to bed.
 Seymour then climbed the stairs and shot Burns dead as he lay sleeping beside his girlfriend, using a pistol with a silencer.
 Burns' girlfriend never woke during the attack and Seymour was able to leave the house undetected.
-However, as it had started to snow, Seymour, fearing that his bicycle would leave tracks which would ultimately lead the security forces back to him, carried the bicycle on his back along the Donegall Road, across the M1 motorway until he reached the loyalist Village area.
+However, as it had started to snow, Seymour, fearing that his bicycle would leave tracks which would ultimately lead the security forces back to him, carried the bicycle on his back along the Donegall Road and across the M1 motorway until he reached the loyalist Village area.
 This feat, along with the shooting of such a high-ranking IRA member in the Irish republican stronghold of west Belfast, made him a local legend and loyalist folk hero.

 In 1983, Seymour and UVF battalion commander John Wilson were convicted of the murder and sentenced to life imprisonment on the evidence of supergrass Joe Bennett.
-Seymour was given a total of four life sentences for murder.
+Seymour was given a total of four life sentences.
 However, their convictions were overturned in the Appeal Court after the judge found Bennett's testimony to have been "unbelievable".
-According to Bennett, the UVF had targeted Burns because they believed he was Gerry Adams' second-in-command.
+According to Bennett, the UVF had targeted Burns because they believed he was Gerry Adams's second-in-command.
 Wilson had allegedly described the killing as a "good job well done" and then added "Gerry Adams will be next".

 Seymour was later arrested and imprisoned for arms offences.
 He was released in 1987.